Joestarfish/FakePearl/README.md

 To get started, install the [Customies](https://poggit.pmmp.io/p/Customies/) plugin to your `plugins` folder

-Then, start your server and give yourself a Fake Pearl using the command `/give <name> fake_pearl`
+Then, start your server and give yourself a Fake Pearl using the command `/give <name> fake_pearl:fake_pearl`

 # Configuration